-These estimates are computed by OLS, with productivity computed from industry-byindustry estimates of equation (1) using the GLZ estimator.
-In Table F1, we report estimates of the controlled Markov process where we add $\omega{f,t-1}^2$ and $\omega{f,t-1}^3$ .
+We report our baseline controlled Markov estimates of (5) in Table 4.
+In Table F1, we report estimates of the controlled Markov process where we add $\omega{f,t-1}^2$ and $\omega{f,t-1}^3$.
 The results using this more elaborate specification of the Markov process are not materially different from the baseline results reported in Table 4.
 We report the effects of techies on firm-level productivity in the samples of manufacturing industries (columns 1 to 6) and non-manufacturing industries (columns 7 to 12).
-Our analysis of non-manufacturing firms contrasts with most of the literature, which mostly restricts attention to manufacturing firms.
+Our analysis of non-manufacturing firms contrasts with most of the literature, which restricts attention to manufacturing firms.

 Columns (1) and (7) show that firms that employ techies have higher future productivity than firms without techies.
 The effect is sizable at 4.0 log points in manufacturing industries and 5.7 log points in non-manufacturing industries.
 Using the persistence coefficient for lagged techies from the final row of the Table, we find that the steady state, cross-sectional effect of techies is virtually identical in both sectors, at around 45 log points.
-Using equation (3), the steady state effect of $\mathbf{z}$ is $\beta/(1-\lambda)$ .
+Using equation (5), the steady state effect of \mathbf{z} is $\beta/(1-\lambda)$.
 While the estimated effects of employing techies are the same in both sectors, the incidence of techies is 3.5 times higher in manufacturing, so the overall effect of techies on within-industry productivity dispersion is estimated to be higher in manufacturing.